 This is the most important.
 There’s literally nothing you can do to change it, so worrying or stressing about it won’t help things at all.
 In the lead up to your wedding, if the weather report is predicting rain, order lots of umbrellas and get yourself some wellies just in case and if you’re having an outside ceremony or reception, check with your venue about a potential Plan B.

 Cloudy skies make beautiful backdrops for photos and they also produce a lovely even light that’s wonderful and flattering to shoot in.
-Super sunny weddings can actually be much more flattering than grey and drizzly ones!
+Super sunny weddings can actually be much more unflattering than grey and drizzly ones!

 Embrace it and be flexible with timings for your portraits